danksalot/Assignment3/README.md

 The program asks for input, repeating a step if the input for that step is invalid.

-After the input is complete the program displays the saved people once as they were entered, then again in all upper-case and all lower-case versions.
+After the input is complete the program displays the saved people once as they were entered, then again in all lower-case and then just the names sorted alphabetically in all upper-case.

 There are no comments in the solution, but functions are small and named descriptively.